IceMetalPunk/TotemEssentials/README.md

 Whenever you deal damage to a mob while you have a Totem of Vampirism in your inventory, you'll heal equal to the amount of damage you dealt.
 Healing this way deals the same amount of damage, rounded up, to the totem.

+### Traveling Essence / Totem of Traveling
+Ender pearls are great, but they can only take you so far.
+Skip to the next level of teleportation by reaping enough Endermen of their Traveling Essence to make a Totem of Traveling!

+Sneak + Use the Totem of Traveling to bind it to your current coordinates.
+After that, you can simply use it normally to teleport back to that spot from anywhere in the world.

+It takes 1 damage per use, plus 1 damage for every 10 blocks you travel.
+If it doesn't have enough durability left to make the full trip, you will teleport somewhere between your current location and your destination... better hope it's not in lava!

 #### More to come...